Why We Sleep

-Why We Sleep: The New Science of Sleep and Dreams (or simply known as Why We Sleep) is a 2017 popular science book about sleep written by Matthew Walker, from England, who is a professor of neuroscience and psychology and the director of the Center for Human Sleep Science at the University of California, Berkeley.
+Why We Sleep: The New Science of Sleep and Dreams is a 2017 popular science book about sleep written by Matthew Walker, from England, who is a professor of neuroscience and psychology and the director of the Center for Human Sleep Science at the University of California, Berkeley.
 In the book, Walker discusses the importance of sleeping, the side effects of failing to do so, and its impact on society.

 The book asserts that sleep deprivation is linked to numerous fatal diseases, including dementia.

 Why We Sleep became a New York Times and Sunday Times bestseller.
 The book received generally positive reviews from mainstream critics, while also garnering criticism from academics for making broad or unfounded claims and alarmism.

 Background

 According to Walker, who had never written a book at the time, he was motivated to write the book after an encounter with a woman who glanced at his work related to sleep and its benefits for health, stating, "When that comes out, I want to read it".
 Walker described this encounter as a sincere "independent ratification" that made him write the book.
 The book took Walker roughly four and a half years to write.
 Walker and his team spent roughly 20 years studying the rejuvenating ability sleep has.
-Walker's communication style, in which he makes use of "metaphors and analogies effectively," allowed him to explain ideas related to sleep in detail.
+Walker's communication style, in which he makes use of "metaphors and analogies effectively", allowed him to explain ideas related to sleep in detail.